jaelyndenise/Flash-Bang/README.md

 ## AWS Amplify React+Vite Starter Template

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This application was built from the AWS Amplify starter template for creating applications using React+Vite, emphasizing easy setup for authentication, API, and database capabilities.

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
+The template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

 ## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
+- **Authentication**: Setup with Amazon Cognito for secure email authentication.
+  - As seen in the flashcard application, the sign-up flow has built-in attributes that you can customize.
 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
+  - Backend is confiured automatically on push to main branch
 - **Database**: Real-time database powered by Amazon DynamoDB.
+  - Database CRUD operations via client.models (Note: Schemas must be created prior to deployment)

 ## Deploying to AWS

-For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.
+For detailed instructions on deploying your own application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of the AWS documentation.

 ## Security